skyzyx/rg35xx-garlicos-macos-instructions/docs/bios-garlicos-retroarch.en_us.md

 1. Inside the `ROMS/BIOS` folder, this is where you will put all of the BIOS files (listed below).

+### Note about save files

+Save files are _emulator-specific_.
+The (default) emulator that is assigned to a ROM folder will create save files in that emulator's format.

+If you want to "cross-save" with a different device, you need to ensure you're using the same emulator on the other device.

+This is not bulletproof, however.
+Different systems may use different versions/commits of these emulators, which may be incompatible with each other.
+So make sure you regularly backup your save files.

 ### Special instructions SNK Neo Geo Systems

 <div><img src="images/neogeo-logo@2x.png" alt="Neo-Geo System" width="300"></div>